secretstartups/handbook/content/handbook/security/security-assurance/security-risk/_index.md

 ### <i class="fas fa-shield-alt" style="color:rgb(253,109,38)" aria-hidden="true"></i> Security Operational Risk Management (StORM) Program{#storm}

-An integrated Operational Risk Management program which focuses on the identification, assessment, continuous monitoring, and reporting of security risks across the organization.
+The Security Risk team manages an integrated Operational Risk Management program focused on the identification, assessment, continuous monitoring, and reporting of Security Risks across the organization.
+Risk Reduction is 1 of 5 of the Security Department's operating principles ([Security Vision and Mission](/handbook/security/#i-classfas-fa-rocket-idbiz-tech-iconsi-security-vision-and-mission)).
+As such, the Security Risk Team takes a leading role in providing the information required by leadership to establish our Strategic Roadmap and our quarterly [Objectives and Key Results (OKRs)](/handbook/company/okrs/).

  Visit the [StORM Program & Procedures]({{< ref "storm-program" >}}) handbook page for additional details, including a quick introduction to Risk Management at GitLab as well as information about the purpose, scope, and specific procedures executed as part of the program.

 {{% panel header="**Need to communicate a potential risk to the team?**" header-bg="warning" %}}